-Cannabidiol (CBD) is a substance present in the cannabis plant that people can use for many reasons.
-Evidence notes that individuals can tolerate relatively high doses of CBD, and there is little evidence of people overdosing.
+Individuals can tolerate relatively high doses of Cannabidiol (CBD), and there is little evidence of people overdosing.

 CBD is one of more than